MichaelS239/cryptography_sandbox/README.md

 # Usage example

 The following code shows a simple usage example.
-The extended example is located in `main.rs`.
+The extended version of this example is located in `main.rs`.
 ```rust
 use cryptography_sandbox::env::Env;
 use cryptography_sandbox::message::Message;